 All of this is eliminated with electronic billing.
 It is a system that simplifies the invoice review process, saving countless hours that are wasted by bureaucratic error and evaluation.
-E-billing streamlines the process, saving in-house counsel hours, if not days, of work time.
+E-billing streamlines the process, saving in-house counsel hours, if not days of valuable work time.

 Bill Submission, Rejection, Approval & Payment

-The electronic billing software comes with a number of preset rules for you or a coworker to apply against any invoice outside counsel sends for review.
+The electronic billing software comes with a number of preset rules for you or a coworker to apply against any invoice outside counsel sends for payment.
 The system lets you make your own rules as well.
-All you’ve got to do is submit a matter to your outside counsel, and they respond in turn with the invoice for their completed work.
+All you’ve got to do is assign a matter to your outside counsel, and let the system handle the invoicing review process.

 How to adopt Electronic Billing

 In reality, there are no major barriers to electronic billing.
 Most law firms are familiar with the processes involved in submitting an e-billing invoice.
 It is now the legal department’s turn to take charge and get streamline their invoice process mechanism once and for all.

 How to Choose Case Management Software for Corporate Legal Departments